 No matter what your specific management position entails, being a leader is not an easy job to have.
 You must wear many different hats and respond to the needs of many different people — not just your own team members and employees, but your managers and the people you are serving and for whom you are creating and delivering your product or service, too.

-Everyone has a different leadership style, philosophy, and way of executing her vision while leading her company or team.
-However, great leaders must always fill certain roles in order to do their jobs well, achieve progress, and make their personal and company vision a success.
+style, philosophy and way of executing her vision while leading her company or team.
+However, great leaders must always fill certain roles in order to do their jobs well, achieve progress and make their personal and company vision a success.

 As a leader, your work involves developing a plan for your company and the work you and your team members do.
 Your responsibilities include outlining specific goals for your company and determining the steps you and your employees need to take to achieve them.
 You should also establish what metrics you will use for evaluating whether you have achieved your goals and plans.
 Determine what success means upfront:

 Figuring out what success looks like will help you hone your strategy and the steps you will take to achieve it.
 Clearly define the best measures to evaluate specific goals, too.
 What kind of data will you generate?
-How can you use it measure your efforts?
+How can you use it to measure your efforts?

 You didn't rise to the top solely because you possess strong skills in your industry—although that is surely the case.
 Your capacity for innovation helped get you there, too.
 Good leaders don't just continue to do things the way they've always been done or sit back and let "followers" carry out the responsibilities; they continually develop new ideas.
 Not all your ideas will pan out, but failure is part of the innovation process.
 In order for a business to thrive and grow, change needs to take place—and you are the one who should drive that change.

 Leaders certainly have their moment in the spotlight, but effective managers also give their employees time and opportunities to shine.
 Part of being a team leader or company leader means you should help your employees grow and thrive in their roles.
-That means delegating responsibilities, giving feedback—both positive feedback when they've done something particularly well and constructive criticism
+That means giving feedback—both positive feedback when they've done something particularly well and constructive criticism

 Management is not without its hiccups and bumps along the road.
 All leadership positions require a fair degree of flexibility.
 If a plan isn't panning out the way you wanted or expected it to, you need to be capable of recognizing that and changing course when it becomes necessary.
 No one likes admitting defeat, but part of being a leader means that you have to stop wasting time and resources on something that just isn't going to pan out.